 People often wonder how Chapter 7 bankruptcy will affect their ability to keep their car.
-If you aren't making payments on a car, then you'll be able to keep it if its value falls under your state's vehicle exemption amount.
+If you aren't making payments on a car, then you'll be able to keep it if its value is below your state's vehicle exemption amount.
 However, if you are making payments on your car, it's not so simple.
 During your bankruptcy, you'll need to decide whether you want to surrender the vehicle or keep it by continuing to make payments.
 You let the bankruptcy court know what you want to do by filing an official form called the Statement of Intention (SOI) with your other bankruptcy papers, as well as mailing a separate copy of the SOI to your vehicle lender.
 Similarly, if you are leasing your car, you can either reject the lease on your SOI or can keep the car by assuming the lease.

 (To learn about all your options, see Nolo's section on Your Car in Chapter 7 Bankruptcy.)